-Fitness Trainer Brit Manuela Exudes ‘Goddess Energy’ On The Beach In A Teeny Floral Bikini
+Fitness Trainer Brit Manuela Exudes 'Goddess Energy' On The Beach In A Teeny Floral Bikini

 Brit Manuela showcased her incredible bikini body in a smoking-hot new Instagram update this weekend.
-The model and fitness trainer returned to her account on Saturday with a set of beachside snaps in which she showed some serious skin.
+The model and fitness trainer returned to her account on Saturday with a set of beachside snaps that saw her show some serious skin.

 The photo op was held in Malibu, California, per the geotag, where the 26-year-old was seen standing on the shore of a beautiful beach with her bare feet in the soft sand.
 She posed with one leg slightly in front of the other, accentuating her hourglass silhouette as she placed her toned arms on top of her head.